Last updated on

 How I used this realization to bond with people

-I’ve always enjoyed deeper conversation, so I started a philosophy club quite soon after moving to my new city.
+I’ve always enjoyed deeper conversation, so I started a philosophy club when I was still new in town.
 To start it off, I invited some people I thought would be interested and asked them to bring a like-minded friend.
 It worked out pretty well and in the end, I think I’ve met more than half of my close friends thanks to this.

 It was quite easy to make friends join.
 It’s always less pressure to invite an acquaintance to a group event rather than on a one on one.
 First, I asked people I’d just met at other meetups if they wanted to join.
 I then asked them if they had friends who also wanted to join.